alexandroid000/bounce/README.md

 the usual plots for analysis of dynamical systems.
 See below for more documentation and examples.

+# Research Questions

+Imagine a robot, in a 2D polygonal environment, which travels in a straight line until colliding with the boundary.
+It then can orient itself to an angle with respect to environment boundary and set off again (we call this angle the "bounce angle").

+-   Given a polygonal environment, for what bounce angles and initial conditions will the robot get "stuck" in a periodic orbit (predictable "patrolling" behavior)
+-   Conversely, are there bounce angles and initial conditions for which the robot will visit every point on (a subset of) the environment boundary ("exploratory" behavior)?

 # Installation

 -   Install stack, [guide here](http://docs.haskellstack.org/en/stable/install_and_upgrade/)